nsdfxela/nsdfxela.github.io/generating_avatar_windows.markdown

 ![](assets/img/a_2.png)

-When you open the link in your mobile browser, you can choose if you want to use an existing image, or create a new selfie
+When you open the link in your mobile browser, you can choose if you want to use an existing image, or create a new selfie.

 ![](assets/img/a_8.jpg)

-After that the image chosen got downloaded to your PC.
+After that, the application starts downloading for the chosen image.

 ![](assets/img/a_9.png)